degnbol/hyperTDA/README.md

 - Python packages are listed in `requirements.txt` and can be installed with e.g. `pip install -r requirements.txt` or `conda create --name=hyperTDA --file=requirements.txt` requiring either `pip` (pip3) or `conda` (e.g. miniconda3 or miniforge).
+  For the exact versions tested on Mac OS with Arm64 architecture use `requirements_tested.txt`.

 ## EXAMPLE USE
 Example input files, commands and output files are provided in subfolders of `examples/`.
 See `RUNME.sh` for each example.